Official Government Website

 Filing Date (Postmark Rule)

 The same holds true for appealing a decision of a county board of equalization.
-The filing date is the date indicated by the post office cancellation mark, not the date the appeal is received by the county clerk/auditor.
-A postage meter cancellation is not a post office cancellation mark and any notice of appeal or motion bearing a postage meter cancellation will be considered filed upon receipt of such material by the BTA or county clerk/auditor.
+The filing date is the date indicated by the post office cancellation mark, not the date a taxpayer’s appeal is received by the county clerk/auditor.
+A postage meter mark is not a post office cancellation mark and any notice of appeal or motion bearing a postage meter mark will be considered filed upon receipt of such material by the BTA or county clerk/auditor.
 It is important to remember the person filing the notice of appeal or motion is responsible for correctly addressing the materials being filed.
-If a filing is not properly addressed, the filing date becomes the date the filing is received by the BTA or county clerk/auditor.
+If a filing is not properly addressed, the filing date becomes the date such materials are received by the BTA or county clerk/auditor.

 As a quick reference guide, below are the filing deadlines for actions appealed to the BTA:

-1. Appeals from county board of equalization regarding property valuation or exemption.
-The filing deadline is thirty (30) days after the mailing of a notice or decision by the county board of equalization, the pronouncement of such decision at the hearing, or the failure of the board of equalization to ac.
+• Appeals from a county board of equalization regarding property valuation or exemption.
+The filing deadline is thirty (30) days after the mailing of a notice or decision by the county board of equalization, the pronouncement of such decision at the hearing, or the failure of the board of equalization to act.

-2. Appeals from the State Tax Commission regarding individual income tax, sales and use tax, fuels tax, and certain corporate tax matters.
-The filing deadline from a final decision of the State Tax Commission is 91 days after the taxpayer’s receipt of such final decision.
+• Appeals from the Idaho State Tax Commission regarding individual income tax, sales and use tax, fuels tax, and certain corporate tax matters.
+The filing deadline for a final decision of the Idaho State Tax Commission is ninety-one (91) days after the taxpayer’s receipt of such final decision.

 ver: 3.5.2 | last updated: